edde-framework/edde/docs/ideas.md

 This article explains some decisions made to keep life a bit easier despite it could be strange on the first look.
 It itsn't :blush: !

-?> Important note about concepts: Edde is trying to use some pieces of design patterns, but also it makes some choices between them based on good practices or just on experience.
+> Important note about concepts: Edde is trying to use some pieces of design patterns, but also it makes some choices between them based on good practices or just on experience.
 Despite it's quite high quality, Edde is not **the best** framework ever as there are plenty of things continually evolving and improving.

+## Read-first Code

+Even sometimes there are some pieces of code which are a bit less readable (the kind of "hacky code"), codebase in general aims to be clear for reading without any strange rules like `80` or `120` character limit as this involves a lot of strange pieces of code making reading much harder.

+> There are some arguments for code-reviews and other tools, but who cares in the age of wide-screens to cut source code to some synthetic limit of A4 paper.
+In general you'll see code much longer than any diff or code review.

 ## Environments